 Here Comes Adobe Firefly

-Adobe’s announcement of its generative AI product, Firefly, marks a significant milestone in the integration of AI into commercial products for creatives.
+The release of Adobe’s generative AI tool, Firefly, is a milestone in the incorporation of AI into creative industries’ toolbox.

 It is worth noting that Adobe has made it clear that they have only used images for training their AI product, Firefly, that they have usage rights for.
 These images include those whose copyright has expired, images that Adobe has purchased the right to use, and Adobe stock images.
 On the flip side this is a move towards making AI less accessible of the masses and models like Stable Diffusion might become increasingly important in keeping similar tools open for all.
 Adobe Firefly is yet in beta program and you can access more information and sign up to the waiting list here.